fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 13.7.1 =
+* [Fixed] Fixes the Sort Vehicles By setting when "Date entered" or "Last modified" is chosen.
+These keys did not previously work.

 = 13.7.0 =
 * [Added] Adds a shortcode [invp_vin] that outputs the value of the template tag invp_get_the_vin()